shanesoh/fossasia2021-securing-microservices/slides.md

 * Decouple policy decision-making from policy enforcement
     * Authorization logic written outside of service instead of it peppered all over the code
-        * Separation of concerns: Developers focus on "business logic" assuming authorization is handled
+        * Separation of concerns: Developers focus on writing application logic assuming authorization is handled
     * Facilitates discoverability, reuse and governance
-    * Policies can be changed and reloaded without restarting service

 --

 * Centralised management APIs
     * Policy distribution via bundles APIs
+    	* Policies can reloaded without restarting service
     * Collection of telemetry
-        * e.g. Decision logs that are clearly separated from application logs (for audit purposes)
+        * e.g. Decision logs (that are clearly separated from application logs)

 ---

 # Why Do We Like Envoy?

---

 * Filters to implement common functionalities
     * External Authorization (`ext_authz`) to OPA